jeffkowalski/kxusbc2/hardware/README.md

 ## Battery monitoring
 The KXUSBC2 includes a similar circuit to the one on the KXIBC2 that allows the KX2 to display the actual battery voltage in the menu.
 It works by dividing down the battery voltage and buffering it with an op-amp before passing it to the microcontroller in the KX2.

-Of course the KXUSBC2 itself knows all voltages and currents flowing through it precisely, but it has no way to display those values on the KX2's display, as we cannot modify the firmware.
+Of course, the KXUSBC2 itself knows all voltages and currents flowing through it precisely, but it has no way to display those values on the KX2's display, as we cannot modify the firmware.

 ## QRM

-A charger like this is somewhat akin to a 10 W PA amplifying a 1.5 MHz square wave into a low pass filter.
-Having that right inside a sensitive HF rig, and even electrically connected to it, one would think that QRM mayhem ensues.
+A charger like this is somewhat akin to a 10 W PA amplifying a 1.5 MHz square wave into a low-pass filter.
+Having that right inside a sensitive HF rig, and even electrically connected to it, one might expect QRM mayhem.
 I thought so too, and thus the firmware can be set to automatically suspend charging while the KX2 is on, so one can still use an external power supply to power the KX2 while operating, without any QRM from the charger.

 I did some lab testing with a dummy load connected to the KX2.
 Result: while charging the KX2 at 28 W from a 15 V PD source, I noticed that the noise floor increased from S0 to around S1 on 80-10m.
 The only really strong signal that I could find in amateur bands was the 9th harmonic of the switching frequency, which varied around 1.55 MHz and 1.58 MHz in my test (the charger IC uses an RC oscillator), resulting in S7 QRM in a range of about 10 kHz somewhere in the lower half of the 20m band.
 Results in reverse mode (charging an iPad at 28 W) were similar.

-Not wanting my concoction to cause excessive spurious emissions through the KX2's antenna port, I had a look with a spectrum analyzer, which covered 10 MHz and up only though.
+Not wanting my concoction to cause excessive spurious emissions through the KX2's antenna port, I had a look with a spectrum analyzer, which only covered 10 MHz and up, though.
 The strongest signal I could find there was around -70 dBm (for comparison, the KX2's oscillator frequency leaked at -46 dBm when the preamp was off).

 I also had a look at the lower frequencies with an SDR.
 Unsurprisingly, various harmonics of the switching frequency could be seen.
 After referencing the dBFS to dBm by comparing with a reference signal from an Elecraft XG3, it appears that the strongest harmonics are around -60 dBm.

 <img src="illustrations/sdr_spectrum.png" alt="SDR spectrum" width="600">

 Finally, to check the situation that interests the SOTA activator the most, I did a quick empirical test on a summit in a typical setup, with a 40/30/20m EFHW connected to the KX2 in SSB mode.
 Then I tried charging my iPhone at 10 W (9 V) from the KXUSBC2, and in a separate test, charging the KX2's battery from an external power bank at 18 W (12 V) while operating.
 In both cases, I could not discern a difference in noise floor on 80-20m, despite disconnecting/reconnecting the USB source/sink many times to find out.
-There were some spurious wandering signals around 14.310 MHz that I could trace to the charger, probably the 9th harmonic discovered above that was even higher now as it was cold on the summit.
+There were some spurious wandering signals around 14.310 MHz that I could trace to the charger, probably the 9th harmonic mentioned above, which was even higher now because it was cold on the summit.

 So to sum it up: QRM doesn't seem to be a big issue, even if you're charging while operating.
 And when not charging, the switching converter is completely off, so no QRM.